SayantanRC/sharedr-opener/README.md

 # Sharedr opener (Proof of concept)

+- This project is tested only on Android 11, but should work fine on Android 12 with minor changes if necessary.

 Android 12 takes away the possibility of opening a custom share sheet from a third party app.
 Only the system share sheet can be used.
 Apps like Sharedr cannot be used in that case.